vtexdocs/help-center-content/docs/announcements/en/customer-credit-optimize-processes-with-bulk-operations.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: customer-credit-optimize-processes-with-bulk-operations
 legacySlug: customer-credit-optimize-processes-with-bulk-updates
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The Customer Credit app now allows for bulk operations to update invoices and import or update accounts.
+announcementSynopsisEN: 'The Customer Credit app now allows for bulk operations to update invoices and import or update accounts.'
 ---

 Customer Credit is an app that provides credit for trusted e-commerce customers.
 This amount can be used as a payment method to buy items from the store - transformed into invoices in the system.